dianasch/snippets/README.md

-# hackbright-final-project
+# Hackbright Academy Capstone Project
+Hackbright Academy Full-Stack Software Engineering Program

-Final project for Hackbright Academy building a web app to create song snippets using a Markov chain.
+This web app creates song snippets from Taylor Swift albums using a Markov chain.
+The user will be able to save and share their favorite snippets.